 July 27 – September 27, 2022

-The Hackathon for Food Security, sponsored by the United Way of Greater Knoxville, will bring creators, planners, developers, logisticians, marketers, agencies, and others together to find solutions to the question: “What will it take to create a more accessible, equitable, and complete food security system in Knoxville?”
+The Hackathon for Food Security, sponsored by the United Way of Greater Knoxville, brought creators, planners, developers, logisticians, marketers, agencies, and others together to find solutions to the question: “What will it take to create a more accessible and equitable food security system in Knox County?”

-There are over 56,000 people going hungry every day in Knox County who need our help!
+There are over 56,000 people going hungry every day in Knox County.
 Children, adults, and seniors are struggling to get the nutrition they need to not only survive but to live productive lives, as hunger is also often accompanied by other issues, like housing, childcare, healthcare, transportation, and mental health.
-Help us get healthy food into the hands of those who need it to encourage healthy development and more productive lives.
+Nonprofit organizations gathered to create innovative solutions to get healthy food into the hands of those who need it.

-The challenge for teams: Develop innovative ways to increase food access and equity among marginalized communities of Knoxville.
+Teams developed innovative ways to increase food access and equity among marginalized communities of Knoxville – answering the questions:

 - What is limiting access to food resources and what can we do to remove that barrier?